lildann/lildann/README.md

 ## Projects

-The Makers course focused on pair programming, test driven development, agile processes, and learning by doing.
+The Makers course focused on pair programming, test driven development, Agile processes, and learning by doing.
 You can see my progression throughout the course on [Github](https://github.com/lildann?tab=repositories), but here are a few projects to demonstrate what I learnt:

 | Project                      | Description       | Timeframe         | Tech |
 | ---------------------------- | ----------------- | ----------------- | ----------|